Taxation and Basic Income

 -

-Consequently, Basic Income advocates invariably recommend that those who receive a Basic Income will have all other income taxed at a proportional rate.
+Consequently, Basic Income advocates usually recommend that those who receive a Basic Income will have all other income taxed at a proportional rate.

 -

-An exception to this is when a two-stage tax is used, such as the Ulm Model, or in some instances, an appropriate three-stage tax.
-For further discussion on a two-stage or three-stage tax and the Ulm Model see below.
+Another exception to this is when a two or more-stage tax is used for a scheme such as the Ulm Model, or transfer limit model.
+For further discussion on this see the Ulm Model see below.

 -